jellyfin-archive/jellyfin-docs/general/clients/index.md

 Clients connect your devices to your Jellyfin server and let you view your content on any supported device.
 You can find a list of clients below with their current development status.

 > [!NOTE]
-> Many clients were direct forks of the latest available codebases from Emby, and some are not functional yet.
-If you interested in helping out, please see our [contribution guide](xref:contrib-index).
+> Many clients have no active maintainers at the moment.
+If you interested in helping out, please see our [contribution guide](xref:contrib-index) and feel free to contact us for more information!

 Do you have a client that interfaces with Jellyfin and want to see it listed here?
-Please [submit a PR](https://github.com/jellyfin/jellyfin-docs)!
+Please [submit a pull request](https://github.com/jellyfin/jellyfin-docs)!

 ## Android